 Commit everyone's applications/goals to the Lord.
 Ask the Lord to help us be faithful to what we are learning and use us to help others.

+Consider reading or listening to

-Consider reading for further study Transferable Concept #2: How You Can Experience God's Love and Forgiveness and, perhaps, discuss it with another group member.
+Transferable Concept #2: How You Can

+Experience God's Love and Forgiveness and discussing it with another group member.